cjuniorfox/juniorfox-site/articles/old-ipad-as-a-second-screen.md

 ## Install Moonlight on your ancient iPad

 As mentioned in my disclaimer, Apple wants me to throw away my perfectly working iPad 3rd generation into a landfill and spend a grand on a new one, and they do that by dropping support for old devices.
 The recipe is simple.
 They cease new operating system releases, making these devices stuck on an older version of the OS, while dropping the software support for the OS running on it, making the system outdated and insecure.
-Time passes, and the support is being dropped software by software, making the device useless.
+Time passes, and the support is being dropped app by app, making the device useless.
 This iPad isn't capable of running native apps for all mainstream social networks or email clients, even being physically capable of doing so.
-This is programmed obsolescence, literally speaking, because their servers are programmed to do so.
+This is **programmed obsolescence**, literally speaking, because their servers are programmed to do so.
 With that in mind, installing new software on these older devices is not an easy task.
-If you have the software in your library and this software offered support for the iOS version running on the gadget at some moment in the past, lucky you.
+If you have the app in your library and this app offered support for the iOS version running on the gadget at some moment in the past, lucky you.
 Apple still offers the choice of installing an older version of the app, which is up to our needs in the case of Moonlight.
 If you didn't have the software in your library, sorry to say, but you are in a bad situation because Apple doesn't allow you to add outdated software to your library.
 To overcome that, you have two choices.
 The easiest one is having a newer device (again, Apple begging you to spend a grand on a new one).
 On this newer device, if the iOS version running on it is sufficiently newer, you will be allowed to add Moonlight to your library through this device and then, install the older version on your older device.
 Lucky for me, my cousin kindly gave me an iPhone 6s that serves that purpose well.
 The other way around is using some jailbreak solution that I do not get into in this article.
 I already have created many problems with Apple and don't want to create a new one.

 ![Moonlight on Ancient iPad](/assets/images/old-ipad-as-a-second-screen/moonlight-on-ancient-ipad.webp)